 Understanding the Inheritance Process for Real Estate in Texas

 In Texas, probate can be done independently (which is simpler) or dependently (which involves more court oversight).
-One of the first steps is checking if the property title is clear, and making sure there are no unpaid debts or liens that could slow things down.
+One of the first steps is checking if the property title is clear and ensuring there are no unpaid debts or liens that could slow things down.

 If the property has multiple heirs, everyone must agree to the sale.
 This can involve some tough conversations—or even mediation.
 Texas laws also provide some tax exemptions for inherited property, so working with a local real estate attorney or agent who knows the area can make the process easier and less expensive.